Last Updated: July 21, 2024

 Source: https://ourworldindata.org/economic-inequality

-Picture a world where your success depends heavily on your birth circumstances.
-The divide between the wealthy and the poor keeps growing, leaving millions fighting to get by.
-This is the harsh reality for too many, and it’s a problem we cannot ignore.
-As a society, we need to unite to tackle the underlying causes of economic inequality and strive for a fairer future for everyone.
+The line drawn between the rich and the poor keeps widening, throwing millions into the fight just to survive.
+This is indeed base reality for some, and this is one issue we cannot afford to neglect.
+As a society, we have to come together to tackle the root causes of economic inequality and work toward a brighter future for all.

 Causes of Economic Inequality